Operators of quantum theory of Dirac's free field

 depending on the polarization spinors and having the same algebraic properties as the Pauli matrices.
 Similar procedures give the associated operators

 to those defined by Eqs. (\ref{SteS}) and the simple associated operators of the polarization operator (\ref{Pol}),

 according to the definition (\ref{snpp}) of the polarization spinors.

 The position operator, ${\vec X}$, is reducible but is no longer a Fourier operator even though the correction $\delta{\vec X}$ of the Pryce(e) version is of this type having the Fourier transform given by Eqs. (\ref{XFour}) and (\ref{deltax}).
-For extracting the action of this operator we apply the Green theorem obtaining the identities \cite{Cot}
+For extracting the action of this operator we apply the Green theorem after deriving the identities \cite{Cot}